The Intelligence Files

 For information only.
 No action is recommended regarding Mailer’s allegations.
 Any public statements by the FBI would merely serve to feed the fires of publicity which Mailer is attempting to stoke.

 Obviously, the FBI was not concerned about Mailer’s factoidal book; and the preceding report completely dismissed Frank Capell’s 1964 politically motivated pamphlet.
 And just as obvious, T.J.
 Smith understood that Mailer was merely seeking sensationalism, which an investigation into Mailer’s accusations would have provided.
-Smith knew that Mailer’s biographical novel was simply baseless.
+Smith knew that Mailer’s novel biographical novel was simply baseless.

 Marilyn, John Kennedy and Nuclear Testing